Sign up to our mailing list to discover the future of beauty and wellness.

 Pigmentation results when levels of melanin in the body get out of balance.
 Melanin is the natural pigment that is responsible for giving our skin, hair and eyes their unique colour.
-A destabilisation in melanin production can be triggered by a huge variety of factors, but some of the most common causes of pigmentation include too much sun exposure, hormonal changes, ageing, or trauma to the skin.
-Inflammation is one of the leading causes of skin pigmentation.
+A destabilisation in melanin production can be triggered by a huge variety of factors, but some of the most common causes of pigmentation include too much sun exposure, hormonal changes, aging, or trauma to the skin.

 Pigmentation can be localised to small patches of skin or it might affect your entire body.
 Whilst pigmentation is usually harmless, it can occasionally be indicative of an underlying medical condition so if you’re concerned make sure to book an appointment with your doctor.
 The fact remains, however, that pigmentation tends to be a cosmetic, rather than a medical, issue for the vast majority of people.

-If you’re worried about pigmentation and it’s affecting the way you feel or who you see when you look in the mirror then rest assured that there are steps you can take to placate it and get back to looking and feeling like yourself again.
-LYMA’s new at-home laser system could reduce your skin pigmentation in as little as five weeks.
+If you’re worried about pigmentation and it’s affecting the way you feel or who you see when you look in the mirror, then rest assured that there are steps you can take to placate it and get back to looking and feeling like yourself again.
+LYMA’s at-home Laser system is a three part protocol that alongside the Laser, includes the 100% Active Stabilised Oxygen Mist & Glide skincare products and could reduce your skin hyperpigmentation in as little as five weeks.

 There are several types of pigmentation, all of which the LYMA Laser can help to treat.
 Some of the most common types of pigmentation are outlined here: